dan-nagle/h2m/README.txt

 -a			Automatically reverse the dimensions of an array translated into Fortran (ie int x[3][5][9] becomes INTEGER, DIMENSION(9, 5, 3) :: x).
-Because Fortran stores arrays in column major order and C stores arrays in row major order, this will preserve C-like access to array members.
+Because Fortran stores arrays in column major order and C stores arrays in row major order, this will preserve C-like access to array members, but does not always produce proper interoperability so use with caution.

 -auto-bind
 -b			Where possible, if a C name begins with an underscore, after